-B.7 Recommended approaches to address the climate change related gender disparities
+B.7 Recommended approaches to address the climate change related gender disparities organizational and system level.

-The increasing role and contribution offered by rural women in smallholder agriculture gives opportunities to meaningfully impact sustainable food systems with resilience at the individual, organizational and system level.
 As climate change has gendered impacts among farmers, the recommended technologies and practices of climate adaptation and mitigation strategies are to be carefully informed by an intersectional context-specific gender analysis before implementation.
 Such strategies should not continue or reproduce existing gender and social inequalities.
 Hence collective learning among field level practitioners and researchers is necessary.
 This is to share, learn and build from previous experiences and action research to develop gender sensitive and responsive approaches.
 Such an approach is needed to promote social and gender equality, while building women's and men's adaptive capacities and resilience.